Growth rates of permutation classes: categorization up to the uncountability threshold: Introduction

 Growth rates can be determined from generating functions via the following result.

-\begin{egf}[see Flajolet and Sedgewick~{\cite[Section IV.3.2]{flajolet:analytic-combin:}}] The upper growth rate of a permutation class is equal to the reciprocal of the least positive singularity of its generating function. \end{egf}
+\begin{egf*}[see Flajolet and Sedgewick~{\cite[Section IV.3.2]{flajolet:analytic-combin:}}] The upper growth rate of a permutation class is equal to the reciprocal of the least positive singularity of its generating function. \end{egf*}

 We say that the sequence $(s_n)$ can be \emph{realized} if there is a permutation class with precisely $s_n$ sum indecomposable permutations for every $n$.
 In light of Theorem~\ref{thm-xi-main}, our task in this paper is to determine the realizable sequences corresponding to sum closed permutation classes of growth rate less than $\xi$.
+Our main result is the following.

+\begin{thm-xi-grs-main*} The set of growth rates of permutation classes below $\xi$ can be characterized by a finite set of infinite families of algebraic numbers, collected in Tables~\ref{table-short-good-realizable} and \ref{table-long-good-realizable}. \end{thm-xi-grs-main*}

+We further establish with Theorem~\ref{thm-xi-fb} that every growth rate of a permutation class less than or equal to $\xi$ is achieved by a finitely based class.

 In the next section we review the notions of monotone intervals and quotients and state basic consequences of the connection between sum indecomposable permutations and connected graphs.
 In Section~\ref{sec-xi} we describe several classes with growth rates near $\kappa$ and $\xi$ that reappear later in our arguments.
 In Section~\ref{sec-reconstruction} we establish that, with two notable exceptions, sum indecomposable permutations are uniquely determined by their sum indecomposable subpermutations.
 In Section~\ref{sec-taper} we employ this result to establish certain necessary conditions on realizable sequences.
 These conditions are further refined in Sections~\ref{sec-narrowing-1} and \ref{sec-narrowing-2}.
-In Section~\ref{sec-realizing} we show that all sequences not eliminated by these considerations are realizable, and we present the complete list of growth rates under $\xi$ in Section~\ref{sec-gr-xi}.
-In Section~\ref{sec-fb} we finish showing that all growth rates less than or equal to $\xi$ are achieved by finitely based classes and exhibit a counterexample to a suggestion of Klazar~\cite{klazar:overview-of-som:}.
+In Section~\ref{sec-realizing} we show that all sequences not eliminated by these considerations are realizable and prove Theorem~\ref{thm-xi-grs-main}.
+In Section~\ref{sec-fb} we prove Theorem~\ref{thm-xi-fb} and exhibit a counterexample to a suggestion of Klazar~\cite{klazar:overview-of-som:}.
 We conclude in Section~\ref{sec-conclusion} with a discussion of the obstacles that would have to be overcome to extend our characterization.